🚨 A Shift That’s Easy to Miss Until It Isn’t

-For decades, cities like New York City and Los Angeles followed a familiar pattern.
-Opportunity pulled people in, whether for careers, education, or lifestyle, and even when some residents left, others arrived to take their place.
-Growth felt steady, almost automatic.
+For decades, cities like New York City and Los Angeles followed a predictable pattern.
+Opportunity pulled people in, whether for careers, education, or lifestyle, and even when some left, others quickly took their place.
+Growth felt constant, almost self-sustaining.

-That pattern is starting to change.
-Not all at once, and not in a way that’s immediately obvious, but enough to show up in both the data and in conversations happening across the real estate market.
+That pattern is starting to break.
+Not suddenly, but in ways that are becoming harder to ignore, showing up in both the data and in everyday conversations across the real estate market.

 The question is no longer whether people want to live in these cities.
-It’s whether they can afford to stay in them long term.
+It’s whether they can afford to stay.

 📊 The Data Is Catching Up to What People Are Feeling